NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

             self._name_label = ui.Label("", height=0, alignment=ui.Alignment.CENTER)
 ```

-## Step 1.5: Create Manipulator Functions
+## Step 1.7: Create Manipulator Functions

-With a Manipulator, we need to define an `on_build` function.
+With a Manipulator, you need to define an `on_build` function.

  This function is called when the model is changed so that the framework is rebuilt.
 [You can find more information about the Manipulator here.](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html)